 Death estates cease to exist when they are distributed

 Death estates cease to exist when all the estate’s property and assets are distributed to the inheritors.
 Death estates do not cease if only a part of it is distributed.
-To make an estate cease, deliver a photocopy of the agreement of distribution of the inheritance to the Tax Administration.

 When the year when the inheritance was distributed has ended, a pre-completed tax return will be sent to the estate for the final time.
 After that, the parties to the estate must file tax returns on the income they receive and on the property they have.
 This way, the estate is no longer a tax subject.